Willdotwhite/webring/README.md

 there is a variable `sites` at the top, just add your site to the list.
 That's it.

 Then just submit a Pull Request with your site information.
-If you have trouble or don't know how to do it, please contact [Randy Au](https://bsky.app/profile/randyau.com) on BlueSky.
+If you have trouble or don't know how to do it, please let me know and I'll help.

 Once the PR is merged and GitHub Pages builds and updates the CDN, the widget on your site should be able to find its URL and know where it is in the ring.